ChristianFischer/kube/README.md

-# Kubernetes Cluster Setup with Flannel and Traefik
+# Kubernetes Cluster Setup with Calico and Traefik

-This repository contains configuration files for setting up a Kubernetes cluster with Flannel CNI and Traefik Ingress Controller, along with the Kubernetes Dashboard.
+This repository contains Helm charts and configuration files for setting up a Kubernetes cluster with Calico CNI and Traefik Ingress Controller, along with the Kubernetes Dashboard.

 ## Components

-- **Flannel**: Network overlay for pod networking
+- **Calico**: Container Network Interface (CNI) for pod networking
-- **Traefik**: Ingress Controller running on master node
+- **Traefik**: Ingress Controller running on master node (deployed via Helm)
 - **Kubernetes Dashboard**: Web UI for cluster management

 ## Prerequisites